RileyMathews/django-deployment/readme.md

 1. run `GRANT ALL PRIVILEGES ON DATABASE mydb TO myuser;` passing in the user you created earlier instead of 'myuser' the ';' at the end of the line is required. you should see GRANT outputed in the terminal to confirm it worked correctly
 1. from the postgress shell you can hit control+d to exit the shell. use control+d again once more to exit the postgres user and return to your original user

-## get your django code
-Instructions here for cloning in your git repo and editing nessesary steps to make it run in this environment

-1. decide how you want to get your django code.
-The method here will be using git to clone in our github repo.
-But ultimately all of this is trying to get your django directory living under your environment directory so that /opt/myenv/(django project name here) is the root directory of your django project.
-1. make sure git is installed `sudo apt-get install git`
-1. you will need to setup a deploy key to pull in your code from github
-1. run `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
-1. get the key you just created by running `cat /home/[username here]/.ssh/id_rsa.pub`
-1. copy the key that is output into the terminal and go to the settings page of your github repo.
-1. click on the 'deploy keys' tab on the sidenav and add the key.
-1. you should now be able to clone in your repo into the directory
-1. `cd /opt/myenv`
-1. `git clone githubprojecturl`
-1. to be clear about file structure, the project you just cloned down should be a sibling to the /bin/ directory that lives under the directory that was created when your environment was created.

 Now we need to change a few settings on your project to make it run with postgres database
 1. navigate to your django settings.py file and open it up in your prefered terminal text editor.